• Facebook

 Frequent volunteer Linn Joannis teaches English and makes friends in Crete.
 Volunteers are needed to meet the ever-growing demand for lessons for students of all ages.

-What does Global Volunteers add to the curriculum or experience for students in the classrooms that can’t be provided any other way?
+What do Global Volunteers add to the curriculum or experience for students in the classrooms that can’t be provided any other way?

-English is taught in the regular schools from 2nd grade elementary school, however the curriculum is very basic and not good enough to gain a certificate in English.
+English is taught in regular schools from 2nd-grade elementary school; however, the curriculum is very basic and not good enough to gain a certificate in English.
 So children need to attend extra English lessons in one of the many language schools across Greece.
-Many of the lessons taught in these schools are by Greek teachers, so the opportunity for the children to converse with native speaking volunteers is a huge asset for them.
+Many of the lessons taught in these schools are by Greek teachers, so the opportunity for the children to converse with native-speaking volunteers is a huge asset for them.
 They gain experience, learn the different dialects, and enjoy learning about another culture.
-What’s actually interesting is that the five schools we work in each year all have a 100% successful pass rate for their students compared to other school who don’t host volunteers.
+What’s interesting is that the five schools we work in each year all have a 100% successful pass rate for their students compared to other schools that don’t host volunteers.

 As for the summer school, the volunteer’s presence and the friendships made encourage the youngest of learners (age 5) to fall in love with the language and excel at an early age.
-They also pick up some valuable language skills without actually realizing it, because summer school is flexible, not tied to a specific curriculum and its fun!
-For the older kids, they are able to talk openly and freely, and in many cases meet volunteers from the vocation they wish to follow.
+They also pick up some valuable language skills without realizing it because summer school is flexible, not tied to a specific curriculum, and it’s fun!
+Older kids can talk openly and freely and, in many cases, meet volunteers from the vocation they wish to follow.

 Do you believe the volunteers can support local sustainability/self-sufficiency without creating dependency?
 Is it a delicate balance?

 I definitely do believe the volunteers offer just the right amount of support and offer a unique, additive value.
-While in country, volunteers share with both the collaborating teachers and the students unique tips and best practices that can be and still are used after they leave.
+While in the country, volunteers share with both the collaborating teachers and the students unique tips and best practices that can be and still are used after they leave.
 This is the essence of investing in self-sufficiency.
-We observed that most dramatically during the pandemic, when volunteers were unable to work with students for an entire school year.
+We observed that most dramatically during the pandemic, when volunteers could not work with students for an entire school year.
 Yet, these were the skills they left with the students they worked with in preceding years:

 • How to read confidently,